tyronewilson/protractor-rails/README.md

 ```

-Once you have setup your tests as above, running `rake protractor:spec` will pick up new tests and run them for you`
+Once you have setup your tests as above, running `rake protractor:spec` will pick up new tests and run them for you.

+You can specify the binding for the rails server as an environment variable: `rake protractor:spec rails_binding=hostname_or_ip`.

 ### Setup and teardown